 "Oh, there's nothing halfway / About the Iowa way to treat you . . .," Karen Ziemba musically reminded the memorial gathering, using the opening lines of "Iowa Stubborn" to lead into "Till There Was You" from Willson's The Music Man.

 The power of Iowan persuasion, if not seduction, was sprinkled liberally throughout the house in the tangible form of friends he'd made at virtually every stop in his life: from his rustic Midwestern childhood, to Iowa State University where he graduated in 1978, to Spencer, IA, where he was briefly a newspaper reporter, to Minneapolis where he had two theatre staff jobs.
 A life-long fan "of anything Disney," he hit his serious career stride in Orlando as Disney World's senior marketing representative.

+It wasn't enough, so he ran off and joined the circus — the Big Apple Circus to do marketing.
+This got him to New York, and Off-Broadway soon followed with The Food Chain, Three Tall Women, The Waverly Gallery, Zombie Prom, As Bees in Honey Drown and The Boys in the Band.
 In his dozen years on the case, he amassed 14 Broadway credits.
-He introduced Martin McDonagh to Broadway and got three of his plays into the Tony running (The Beauty Queen of Leenane, The Lonesome West and The Lieutenant of Inishmore).
-He also got Tony consideration for original musicals (Grey Gardens and Little Women) and dramatic revivals (One Flew Over the Cuckoo's Nest, The Real Thing and Electra).
+He introduced Martin McDonagh to Broadway and got three of his plays into the Tony running ( The Beauty Queen of Leenane, The Lonesome West and The Lieutenant of Inishmore).
+He also got Tony consideration for original musicals ( Grey Gardens and Little Women) and dramatic revivals ( One Flew Over the Cuckoo's Nest, The Real Thing and Electra).

 But what he really won was friends along the way, and conspicuous cases-in-point stepped up to the microphone to give testimony and tell favorite Wreghitt stories.